live-clones/gmsh/contrib/QuadOptimizer/README.md

    triangle/quad strips, true 3-3 diamonds), without requiring quality gain.
    Replacement interior points receive local coupled Winslow; QQTQQT has exactly two free points.
 Topology, orientation, size and CAD guards remain.
-3. Apply QQ/QT swaps only with strict improvement of the quality objective.
+3. Apply QQ/QT swaps with strict improvement of the quality objective.
-4. Merge TT pairs only when the resulting quad meets the absolute quality requirements, preserves preferred quotas, size and CAD guards, and passes the same validity/selective diagonal-CAD predicate as final splitting.
+4. Merge TT pairs only when the resulting quad meets the absolute quality requirements, preserves size and CAD guards, and passes the same validity/absolute-quality/selective diagonal-CAD predicate as final splitting.
+Admissible quads take precedence over preferred-quality quotas.
 5. If the round changed topology, run another active nodal smoothing batch and repeat steps 2–5.
 If no topological operation was accepted, stop this loop immediately, regardless of whether nodal proposals could still improve it.
 6. Run exactly four pure mean-plane 3D Winslow sweeps over all eligible nodes.
    These sweeps do not enqueue topology work or restart the alternating loop.
-7. Split remaining invalid or selectively CAD-distant quads.
-This is the **last mutation**: no swap, merge or smoothing follows it.
+7. Split remaining invalid, absolutely unacceptable or selectively CAD-distant quads, choosing the safest physical diagonal.
+8. Recombine admissible TT pairs, then try one distant TT/QT chord swap per face.
+Repeat with merges first until idle or the cavity budget is exhausted.
+   No nodal smoothing, quality swap or valence rewrite follows this closure;
+   a later quality objective therefore cannot undo a CAD-driven swap.

 Both nodal proposal methods require a strict increase of the minimum physical corner sine over incident elements.
 They retain quality, size, orientation and